Kristina01111000/Drws_site/README.md

 Master slider is not that good try gutenslider? gutenberg slides? i think they uploaded images of their slides for the add

+8/30
+No meeting in 2 weeks, he is out of town
+See if we can figure out how to do the free section of the patreon (quick minutes) Make the book picture in the shop in the patreon look better Look at the quick minutes and see how they are, see if he should look at any of them On patreon make the holistic learning program link hot in the pinned post Maybe make a start here collection for the documentary and the phone app explanation, think of other ways of approaching it Link from the patreon posts to the quizzes on gh
+Make sure logging in is easier on growing holistically but one on every page Enable quizzes only to patrons somehow fix the lessons so they link to the patreon site post, so the video isn’t on gh Fix the gh site so that it doesn’t say the learning program is free, just first video Remove the 4 months, just holistic learning program, edit the text on the site We might redo the entire first page, which is better pushing 30 day challenge or the patreon Site should be focused on getting people to patreon and focusing on the community part of it, think about what parts of the site to get rid of
+Get rid of the widgets, holistic growth tab, put activity page at the top Figure out a way to make the metadata tags on patreon link to the site New page: Have a section of dr w’s patreon collections, use a drop down or url with blurb about the collection and a link to the patreon site put on header where holistic growth is currently
+Make the site look like a nice social media site
+Have a start here patreon collection that includes the documentary, the gh site, and the scorecard write an email for new users of the patreon to get that talks about the community Think about whether or not he needs a newsletter, it should have links to posts for the past few weeks, look at the emails to see what needs to change, link to patreon, and growing holistically Should focus on things added to the patreon, links and description, recipe?, seasonal blurb, makes sense to send it once a month